December 30, 2025 (5mo ago)

 I considered three approaches:

-Direct LLM parsing: Feed user input to an LLM, extract intent and parameters. ~70% reliability.
-Hallucinated non-existent settings.
-Too much prompt engineering to patch edge cases.
+Direct LLM parsing: Feed user input to an LLM, extract intent and parameters.
+This landed around 70% reliability, hallucinated settings that didn't exist, and demanded too much prompt engineering to patch every edge case.

 Regex patterns: Define patterns for every command.
-Works until someone says "make it a bit quieter" instead of "set speed to 3."
-Natural language is messy; regex isn't.
-Unmaintainable at 30+ patterns.
+This works fine until someone says "make it a bit quieter" instead of "set speed to 3," and the rigidity that makes regex precise is exactly what fails against the way people actually phrase things.
+By 30+ patterns it was already unmaintainable.

 MCP with tool definitions: Let the LLM decide which tools to call through a standardized protocol.
-Clean separation—LLM handles ambiguity, tools handle precision.
+This gave me a clean separation, with the LLM resolving ambiguity in the request and the tools enforcing precision in the execution.

 User: "Make it quieter and check air quality"